dansmyers/IntroToCS/Assignments/1-Up_and_Running.md

 - **Start early!
 Don't wait until the last minute!**

-- Succeeding in this class is about **consistency and effort**, not some kind of innate brilliance.
+- Succeeding in this class is about **consistency and effort**.
 If your program doesn't work the first time, that's normal and expected.
 Just look carefully at the output, make some changes, and try again.

 - **You can run the test script as many times as you need to**.
 There are no limits.
 Get in the habit of testing early and often.